 Fred Hutchinson Cancer Research Center’s in-house expertise puts world-class technologies at your fingertips.
 Through Shared Resources, investigators in the Fred Hutch/University of Washington Cancer Consortium and at external academic and industry organizations can access cutting-edge services tailored to their specific research goals, including novel assay development or early access to new technologies.

-Shared Resources comprises over a dozen core laboratories that help drive advances by integrating dedicated experts and sophisticated technologies across the entire research pipeline, from basic science to clinical trials.
+Shared Resources comprises over a dozen cores that help drive advances by integrating dedicated experts and sophisticated technologies across the entire research pipeline, from basic science to clinical trials.
 This seamless experience encompasses all phases of technology selection, experimental design, and data generation and analysis.

-Fred Hutch Shared Resources core facilities are powerful assets for science.
-From genomics to microscopy to proteomics, these facilities provide centralized, equitable and efficient access to powerful technologies and expertise in support of scientific discovery.
+Fred Hutch Shared Resources cores are powerful assets for science.
+From genomics to microscopy to proteomics, these resources provide centralized, equitable and efficient access to powerful technologies and expertise in support of scientific discovery.

 In addition to our work within our Cancer Consortium, Shared Resources cultivates partnerships with external institutions and clients in academia and industry.
 We’re proud to offer scientists and biotechnology partners around the country the opportunity to access our scientific services in support of their basic, translational or clinical research.

 — Steve Stadum, Executive Vice President and COO